Jenny Case Music Studio Lesson Policies

 Tuition is to be paid per the Payment Options as indicated above.
 This payment secures students the same assigned weekly slot in my schedule for the entire semester.

-Students are allowed one scheduled missed lesson per semester (“scheduled” means more than a 24 hour notice is given).
-If there is more than one scheduled missed lesson, the student should expect to pay for the missed lessons in order to retain their time slot.
-An unscheduled missed lesson (no show) is also considered lost without make-up.
+Due to my studio's full schedule, make-up lessons are not available due to a missed lesson.
+A missed lesson (no show) is considered a lost lesson.
 Last minute or unexpected illness, sports practices, games or any other activities that result in a missed lesson should be considered a lost lesson.
-Please do not attend lessons if you are sick, have a fever or virus.
+Please do not attend in-person lessons if you are sick, have a fever or virus.
 If you were not able to attend school or work due to an illness, it’s probably best that you don’t attend a lesson.

 Lessons are not canceled due to inclement weather, we will do an online lesson instead (see “Zoom Studio Policies” below).

 As a courtesy, please provide as much notice as possible for any lesson you are unable to attend.

 Prior to each new semester, I will send an e-mail containing the dates and tuition for the upcoming semester.